-With the school Easter holidays about to start, if they haven’t already, and Easter only 3 weeks away, we thought we would share a few ideas to keep the kids entertained and, if they are anything like mine, off their tablets or X boxes!
+With the school Easter holidays about to start, and Easter coming up, we thought we would share a few Easter holiday activities ideas to keep the kids entertained and, if they are anything like mine, off their tablets or games consoles!

 Colouring eggs takes me back to the Easters of my childhood and they look so pretty displayed at Easter, you can also blow out and decorated eggs (see the link under the Easter Tree section).